cabinetoffice/gender-pay-gap/Documentation/Getting the code running.md

 * Open the Solution in your IDE by opening the `GenderPayGap.sln` file (don't just open the folder in your IDE)

-* Find the "GPG - appsettings.secret.json" secret on Keeper, download the appsettings.secret.json file and save it to your local repository in the GenderPayGap.WebUI directory.
-Alternatively, you can also ask an existing developer for a copy of the file. (the file is git ignored, so it shouldn't get committed)
+* Ask an existing developer for a copy of the appsettings.secret.json file and save it to your local repository in the GenderPayGap.WebUI directory.
+Alternatively, if you're a Softwire developer, you can follow the instructions under "How to get the appsettings.secret.json file" [here](https://softwiretech.atlassian.net/wiki/spaces/LAX/pages/edit-v2/8989377266) (the file is git ignored, so it shouldn't get committed).

 Create an empty database:
 * Open your database UI (e.g. DataGrip)